PDF(69.7 KB) View with Adobe Reader on a variety of devices

 Caution: Be aware of Cisco bug ID CSCut58407 - Devices cannot restart when CAPF / CallManager / TVS-trust is removed.

 Caution: Be aware of Cisco bug ID CSCto86463 - Deleted certificates reappear, unable to remove certificates from CUCM.
 This is an issue where deleted certificates continue to reappear after removal.
 Follow the workaround in the defect.

 Caution: Regenerations of certificates triggers an automatic update of the ITL files within the cluster, which triggers a cluster-wide softphone reset to allow phones to trigger an update of their local ITL.
 This is focused on CAPF and CallManager certificate regenerations but can occur with other certificate stores within CUCM, such as Tomcat.

 Regenerate CAPF: Upon regeneration, the CAPF certificate automatically uploads itself to CAPF-trust and CallManager-trust.
 Also, CAPF always has a unique Subject Name header, thus previously used CAPF certificates are retained and used for authentication.

 set cert regen CAPF

-Note: If a CAPF certificate gets expired, phones that use LSC are not able to register to CUCM because CUCM rejects their certificate.
+Note: If a CAPF certificate expires, phones that use LSC are not able to register to CUCM because CUCM rejects their certificate.
 However, you can still generate a new LSC for the phone with the new CAPF certificate.
-When you reboot the phone it downloads the configuration and then contacts CAPF in order to update LSC.
-After LSC is updated, the phone registers as it should.
+When you reboot the phone, it downloads the configuration and then contacts CAPF in order to update LSC.
+After LSC is updated, the phone registers as it can.
 This works as long as a new CAPF certificate is in the ITL file and the phone downloaded and trusted the certificate that signed it (callmanager.pem).

 Regenerate CallManager: Upon regeneration, the CallManager automatically uploads itself to CallManager-trust.